 - Detecting “sham marriages” through data has long been a dream of the Home Office (paragraph 83) – an advocate of that project is now leading on data at DLUHC, formerly MHCLG.

-- Department of Health uses Home Office Accelerated Capability Environment (ACE) programme for procurement within the AI Lab ‘skunkworks’ – a civil service project, not an NHS project.
+- The Department of Health uses the Home Office Accelerated Capability Environment (ACE) programme for procurement within its AI Lab ‘skunkworks’ – which is confirmed to be a civil service project, not an NHS project.

 - Home Secretary Priti Patel forced to suspend racist “visa streaming” algorithm, using a secret list of “suspect” nationalities in its automated visa application systems.

-- Ministry of Justice / Department for Education “administrative” data projects in fact being steered by the Home Office; using research funding to pursue operational goals.
+- Ministry of Justice / Department for Education “administrative” data projects are in fact steered by the Home Office, using what should be research funding to pursue operational goals.

 - Analysis of the Home Office Settled Status programme: